potterheadk/Mini-Weather-Station-IOT-/README.md

 # Mini-Weather-Station-IOT
-## youtube Link (actually this was my first project when i was in school so do mind :)
+## youtube Link (actually this was my first project when i was in school so don't mind :)
 https://youtu.be/OG_uS872wCM?si=l9MtvBpjS_IgOma8

 This is mini Project on how to use multiple sensors with arduino (Mini Weather Station)